Ultimate Flapjack Recipe: Easy, Gooey & Delicious

 50g/1oz desiccated coconut

-1. Gently melt together the butter, sugar and golden syrup.
+1. Gently melt together the butter, sugar and golden syrup over a low heat on the hob.

 2. Add the salt and ginger.
 You may like to adjust the qualities to taste, I like a nice gingery kick!
 You might also like less salt.